 Damages to Fight For

-As you are working hard to recover from your brain injury, you need someone working just as hard to help maximize your recovery.
-You didn’t cause your injury so you shouldn’t be on the hook for any of the costs to get better.
-And that’s our goal—we aggressively fight to protect your rights and get you the compensation you need so you can focus completely on your recovery.
+As you are working hard to recover from your brain injury, you need someone working just as hard to help you recover compensation for your medical expenses.
+You aren’t liable for any wrongdoing so you shouldn’t be on the hook for any of the costs to get better.
+And that’s our goal—we aggressively fight to protect your rights and get you compensation and justice so you can focus completely on your recovery.

 - Pain and suffering